 When booking, make sure which stops are included in your trip.
 From Grand Baie, the boats take 90 minutes to get to Ilot Gabriel.
 The sea conditions vary and it’s not always smooth sailing: those prone to seasickness or those who simply prefer to arrive earlier can take the express boat.

-You will start from one of the two small sandy beaches located on each island.
-Beware of strong currents existing in the area, and strictly follow you guide’s rules before entering the water.
+You will enter the water from one of the two small sandy beaches located on each island.
+Beware of strong currents existing in the area, and strictly follow your guide’s rules before entering the water.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.

 You must be logged in to post a comment.